zslhg903/NINA/NINA/Documentation/NINA.md

 First you need to connect a shutter cable from the SNAP port of your mount to your DSLR.
 For that you will likely need a 3.5mm jack to your cameras specific shutter port cable.

-Once everything is physically connected you need to connect the mount to NINA and the Camera as well.
+Once everything is physically connected you need to connect the mount to N.I.N.A. and the Camera as well.

 > If your mount has two SNAP ports you can use either.
 Both will work depending on the next setting.